campdogg/ardusub_surftrak/README.md

 All data is from the CTUN messages.
 The terrain height is not shown.

 The controller does a pretty good job keeping the rangefinder readings in a small band.

+There is no rangefinder reading delay.
+RNGFND_GAIN is 1.0.

 ### auto_alt in Gazebo